Food crisis in East Africa 2017-2023

 Find out more about how famine is classified and what causes it.

-Millions of people in Ethiopia, Kenya and Somaliland are facing hunger following the worst drought on record in East Africa and as a consequence of the Russia-Ukraine war.
+Millions of people in Ethiopia, Kenya and Somalia are facing hunger following increasingly intense and recurrent cycles of flooding and drought in East Africa and as a consequence of the Russia-Ukraine war.

-Late rains, compounded by lack of wheat exports from Ukraine during the current war, is driving hunger in East Africa.
-Over 40% of wheat used in Africa usually comes from Russia and Ukraine.2
+Years of failed rainy season and the fluctuation of drought and flash flooding compounded by the lack of wheat exports from Ukraine during the current war, is driving hunger in East Africa.
+Over 40% of wheat used in Africa came from Russia and Ukraine prior to the conflict.6

 What is happening in Ethiopia?